Menu

 I did run a packet capture.
 I ran it on the ExpressVPN interface.
 I am seeing the traffic there (as expected) so that tells me my firewall rules (at least in the outbound direction) are working fine.
 The ping is traversing the firewall rules and making it to the ExpressVPN interface.
 However, I never see an echo reply on the ExpressVPN interface.
 So that leads me to think it is a routing issue or a openVPN config issue.

-Quote from: viragomann on Today at 08:44:37 PMIf you did enable logging of the rule, you should see the pings in the log, even if you don't get a response.
+Quote from: viragomann on March 14, 2026, 08:44:37 PMIf you did enable logging of the rule, you should see the pings in the log, even if you don't get a response.
 But maybe the rule is not applied.

 Note that rule on interface groups and floating quick rules are probed before interface rules.
 So if any matches to the pings it will be applied.